 Deaths from opioid overdoses increased by 30 percent in Washtenaw County from 2020 to 2021.
-This parallels national trends, with the Center for Disease Control reporting 15 percent growth for the same period.
+This parallels national trends, with the Centers for Disease Control and Prevention reporting 15 percent growth for the same period.
 These devastating statistics compelled University of Michigan Health, part of Michigan Medicine, to step up its efforts to improve care for people suffering from opioid use disorder (OUD).
 “Once you see these numbers, it validates the need to immediately institute specialized care using evidence-based medicine for these patients,” says Dr. Nathan Menke, Medical Director of the Inpatient Addiction Medicine Consult Team.

 “Figuring out the best way to serve this population has been a work in progress for quite a while,” says Emily Smith, Addiction Consult Team (ACT) Social Worker.
 “Thanks to funding, we were able to get programming off the ground, and we’ve continued to expand exponentially.”
 Smith referred to a grant Michigan Medicine received from the Community Foundation for Southeast Michigan’s Michigan Opioid Partnership to support establishing a medication for opioid use disorder (MOUD) program.